INNVTV/SQL-Factory/README.md

 In this sample application the SQL Server is hosted within a Docker container.

 # SQL Script Management
-All SQL scripts are managed within the 'sql/scripts' folder of the 'sql-initializer' project.
+All SQL scripts are managed within the 'sql/scripts' folder.
 The scripts are run in batches grouped within folders in the following order:

 * pre
 * tables